 Go on a Nature Walk

 Plan an autumn walk through a local park, nature reserve, or public gardens where you can enjoy the the colors of changing leaves.
 It’s impossible not to have a good time in nature on a beautiful full day.
 Bring the kids and plan a scavenger hunt, looking for leaves, acorns, and pinecones.
-For younger kids, draw an image of what they’re looking for, and for added fun, have them find a few of each item.
-Collect some colorful leaves to use for crafts at home.
+For younger kids, have a fall scavenger hunt.
+Draw an image of what they’re looking for, and for added fun, have them find a few of each item.
+And don’t forget to collect some colorful leaves along the way to use for crafts at home.

 Visit a Haunted House (or Make Your Own)